rnietoe/Training/docs/AWS/02-Storage.md

 More features:

 * Unlimited storage
-* We can use the bucket to host a **static website** using S3 with option `static website hosting` enabled, with index.html and error.html.
+* We can use the bucket to host a **static website** using S3 and HTTP (use cloudfront for HHTPS) with option `static website hosting` enabled, with index.html and error.html.
 Dynamic website can not be hosted on S3.
 * Encryption:
     * Encryption in Transit, using https (SSL/TLS)
     * Encryption at Rest:
         * In the server side - SSE (Server Side Encryption - 256-bit AES encryption - storage encryption, no transit encryption):
             * **SSE-S3**: An encryption key that Amazon S3 creates, manages, and uses for you.
             * **SSE-KMS**: An encryption key protected by AWS Key Managament Service
-            * **SSE-C** with customer provided keys
+            * **SSE-C** with customer provided keys generated and managed on premises
+            * SSE encrypts only the object data, not object metadata
         * In the client side - encrypted before uploading with a client library such as Amazon S3 Encryption Client.
 * Versioning (disabled by default):
     * usefull as backup tool